canvasxyz/canvas-docs/docs/tutorial/writing-a-canvas-contract.md

 }
 ```

-In these examples, we're just writing SQL for each view function to keep things simple.
-But in the next few tutorials, we'll introduce view functions, which allow routes to define more expressive logic.
+In this example, we're just writing SQL for each view function to keep things simple.
+Later, we'll introduce view functions, which allow routes to define more expressive logic.